MaudeDavidLab/CGRB-Tutorial-/Setup.md

 ## Get a CGRB Account
 1. If you do not have an CGRB account, then you will need to create one by filling out the form at: http://shell.cgrb.oregonstate.edu/access/
-2. Have a graduate student email Chris Sullivan to make sure the process moves quickly. cc Maude
+2. Have a graduate student email Chris Sullivanif you have issues and to make sure the process moves quickly. cc Maude: Chris.Sullivan@oregonstate.edu

 ## Getting a Terminal:
 ### Windows Users: Download a free Secure Shell (ssh).
 You can use either Moba or Putty.
 I recommend Moba.